In 2016, 5,826 people reported holiday booking fraud – a 19 per cent increase on 2015, according to Action Fraud's latest figures

 It’s often safest to book with a UK-registered company.
 Different countries have different regulations but, generally, the UK requirements to protect customers are high.

-4. What can you do if you are the victim of holiday booking fraud?
+4. What can you do if you're the victim of holiday booking fraud?

-If you believe you’ve been a victim of fraud, or contacted by a fraudster, the first thing you should do is visit Action Fraud.
+If you believe you’ve been a victim of fraud, or been contacted by a fraudster, visit Action Fraud

 Report the fraud to warn other holidaymakers – you could even write reviews online to prevent more people becoming victims.

-5. Are there any other types of fraud that holidaymakers should be especially aware of?
+5. Are there any other types of fraud holidaymakers should be aware of?

 While on holiday it’s important to remain vigilant – it’s easy to inadvertently become involved in a fraudulent scam if you’re not careful.

-Don’t give your insurance details over to anyone else if you suspect that they are involved in holiday sickness fraud.
+Don’t give your insurance details over to anyone else if you suspect they're involved in holiday sickness fraud.

-Also, always call your emergency assistance provider if you need to go into a medical facility for treatment to make sure that the treatment is necessary and genuine.
+Also, always call your emergency assistance provider if you need to go into a medical facility for treatment.

-If you are genuinely ill and have had to cancel your trip, you may be able to claim on your travel insurance.
+If you're genuinely ill and have had to cancel your trip, you may be able to claim on your travel insurance.